thibautvas/nix-config/README.md

 which manages configuration files on a user level, and installs related binaries too.

 System configurations may be found in [`./machines`](machines).
-Though, as of now, I am not leveraging `nix-darwin` to configure my macos machine on a system level.
-Only my nixos configuration lives there.

 ## Rebuilding